NimmaDileep/BaseLanguageCompiler/spec.md

   by the based or current versions i.e., some extensions like object oriented programming for C++, Java etc and collects for Java.
   This Base Language is based on Kotlin syntax.
 Most of the syntaxes and semantics are based on the Kotlin language.

+## Variables

+Variables are declared using the "var" keyword.
+Variables must specify their type and must be initialized with an expression (e.g., `var x: Int = 5;`)

 ## Types

 * `Boolean`